-No prompt When a command's format is the same for multiple platforms, a prompt is not used.
+No prompt When a command's format is the same for multiple platforms, the command prompt is not shown.
 8 A percent sign represents the UNIX command shell prompt for a command that does not require root privileges.
 A number sign represents the UNIX command shell prompt for a command that requires root privileges.
-The notation > represents the DOS or Windows command prompt. · · · · · · Horizontal or vertical ellipses in format and syntax descriptions indicate that material has been eliminated to simplify a discussion. [] Brackets enclose optional items in format and syntax descriptions. { } Braces enclose a list from which you must choose an item in format and syntax descriptions.
-A vertical bar separates items in a list of choices enclosed in { } (braces) in format and syntax descriptions.
+The notation > represents the MS-DOS or Windows command prompt. ···· · · Horizontal or vertical ellipses in format and syntax descriptions indicate that material has been eliminated to simplify a discussion. [] Brackets enclose optional items in format and syntax descriptions. {} Braces enclose a list from which you must choose an item in format and syntax descriptions.
+In format and syntax descriptions, a vertical bar separates items in a list of choices enclosed in {} (braces).
+In graphical user interface descriptions, a vertical bar separates menu commands (for example, select File Open).